-Employee Retention Tips
+How to Improve Employee Retention

 Take time during the recruitment process to really assess and digest the credentials of each candidate, along with the motivation behind their application.

-Listen and Learn
+4. Listen and learn.

 Listening to your employees is a fundamental ingredient in the day-to-day success of the working environment you have created.

-Not only will it send the message to your staff that their opinions matter and are valid, but it will also provide you with unfiltered insight from those in the trenches.
+Not only will it send the message to your staff that their opinions matter and are valid, it will also provide you with unfiltered insight from those in the trenches.

-Reminding your workforce that their hard work doesn't go by unnoticed can spur them on to continue to perform at a high level or, better still, perform at an even higher level.
+Reminding your workforce that their hard work doesn't go unnoticed can spur them on to continue to perform at a high level or, better still, perform at an even higher level.